Virtual Barn - Our Animals

 Krishna and her two sisters were rescued from Thanksgiving.
 They were very frightened when they came here, but they soon realized that they were safe, respected and adored.
 They walk around the barnyard together like they are in a deep conversation; they are very fun to watch.

 Premarin is a drug that women take in menopause and is made from a pregnant horse's urine.
 The pregnant horse cannot move for 8 months while she is hooked up to a catheter.
 They don't want the babies, they just want the pregnant urine, so when the babies are born the babies are rounded up and sent to slaughter.
-Lazar and his look-alike sister Zoe were rescued at the last minute when they were a few months old.
+Lazar and his twin sister Zoe were born to the Premarin industry and were rescued from slaughter, at the last minute when they were a few months old.
 They were terrified of humans at first but with time and patience they are now like huge puppy dogs.
 They will live at The Gentle Barn for the rest of their lives and will always be together.

 Lela was rescued from a backyard butcher with her mother.
 She was so sick when we found her, riddled with parasites, emaciated, with an eye infection, a runny nose and a high fever.
 It took weeks for her to get well.
 Now she is very friendly and healthy, and even jumps up on us to get treats and hugs.